 Houston Goodwin (15:54)

-bolt on or like, okay, so we have our Galaxy folks and our better impact folks, we're all better impact employees.
-We sunsetted the name Galaxy Digital, we kept the product names for the customers.
-And so, you know, it was really fun. had all hands like, you know, the day after close and it was, twice the amount of employees that were on either all hands before, because we were about equal size as far as employee count goes.
+We approached it very similarly . . . like, keep the circle tight in early stages, obviously, because there's confidentiality.
+Also, we didn’t want to create distractions for people.
+But as we got closer, we started letting people know who specifically were going to be on the newly formed leadership team, because we really operate as one team.
+One team, one platform, one culture.
+So this wasn't like bolt-on or like, “okay, so we have our ‘Galaxy’ folks and our ‘Better Impact’ folks — we're all Better Impact employees.
+We sunsetted the name Galaxy Digital, but we kept the product names for the customers.
+It was really fun.
+We had all hands like the day after close and it was twice the amount of employees that were on either all hands before, because we were about equal size as far as employee count goes.

-And, we're just trying to over communicate.
-So right now we're doing, a weekly newsletter. do a weekly lunch and learn on Fridays where different people are sharing different parts of the company.
+And we're just trying to over-communicate.
+Right now we're doing a weekly newsletter.
+We do a weekly lunch-and-learn on Fridays where different people are sharing different parts of the company.
 We're doing monthly all hands.
-We're just trying to give people as many avenues as possible to reach out, connect, and, specifically be in virtual.
-And we have employees all over the our support is 24 hours, five days a week.
-So we follow the sun.
+We're just trying to give people as many avenues as possible to reach out, connect, and specifically be in virtual.
+We have employees all over and our support is 24 hours, five days a week.
+So, we follow the sun.
 We have a big base in Australia and the UK.
+Time zones make a challenge, but just making intentional efforts to get on with the Australian staff or the UK is much easier for this.

-So time zones, make a challenge, but just making intentional efforts to, get on with the Australian staff or the UK is much easier for this.
 We're in the East coast.
-So it's fairly large overlap for us, but yeah, a lot of intentionality, a lot of bumps in the roads.
-And we always say, like, just come from curiosity.
-So assume good intent, when we make a decision that we didn't know how it affects you.
-And it's not, you know, the best decision for every respective, like, assume that we weren't intentionally trying to do something wrong and let us know and we're open to feedback and open to like, I would say firm opinions loosely held, like when you make an act, have a strong opinion on it, but hold it loosely.
-So if you get presented with new facts, you're, easy to let go and make a change. and yeah, I think our employees for the most part on both sides, cultures are very similar.
-So very bought into the mission, almost all of our customer support staff.
+So, it's fairly large overlap for us, but yeah, a lot of intentionality, a lot of bumps in the road.
+We always say, just come from curiosity.
+So, assume good intent when we make a decision that we didn't know how it affects you.
+And if it's not the best decision in every respect, assume that we weren't intentionally trying to do something wrong and let us know and we're open to feedback.
+I would say: firm opinions loosely held Like when you make an act, have a strong opinion on it, but hold it loosely.
+So, if you get presented with new facts, you're easy to let go and make a change.

-were users of our products in a nonprofit as a volunteer coordinator that we hired on board to be a member of our team.
-And so that drives really well with the industry and the culture.
-And keeping that at the forefront.
+I think for our employees for the most part on both sides, cultures are very similar.
+So very bought into the mission.
+Almost all of our customer support staff were users of our products in a nonprofit as a volunteer coordinator that we hired on board to be a member of our team.
+So, that drives really well with the industry and the culture.

 Elizabeth Shea (17:59)